-• The agreement Iran signed with the P5+1 countries in July 2015, which will result in sanctions being lifted, is having a positive impact on Iran's risks and rewards scores.
-Evidencing this trend, Iran scores 41.0 out of 100 in our RRI for the Middle East this quarter, an improvement from last quarter's 37.6.

-- Iran scores 35.0 out of 100 for Industry Risks, reflecting the high barriers to entry and lack of competition in the country's infrastructure market.
-We expect Iran's competitive landscape to diversify considerably one international sanctions are lifted. - Iran receives a score of 45.0 for Country Risks, below the regional average.
+- The lifting of international sanctions is having a positive impact on Iran's risks and rewards scores.
+Iran scores 42.3 out of 100 in our RRI for the Middle East this quarter, an improvement from last quarter's 41.0. - Iran scores 35.0 out of 100 for Industry Risks, reflecting the high barriers to entry and lack of competition in the infrastructure market.
+We expect Iran's competitive landscape to diversify considerably as the lifting of international sanctions allows foreign players to return. - Iran receives an improved score of 46.2 for Country Risks, but still below the regional average.
 The country suffers from endemic levels of corruption and although nominally independent, political interference in the judicial system is rife.

-Table: Infrastructure Ris sk Reward In dex (Iran) Risk/Reward Index Rewards Industry Rewards Country Rewards Risks Industry Risks Country Risks 41 40 40 42 41 35 45
+Table: Infrastructure Risk Reward Index (Iran) Risk/Reward Index Rewards Industry Rewards Country Rewards Risks Industry Risks Country Risks 42.3 42.6 42.5 42.7 41.7 35.0 46.2